 OPEN AIR MUSEUM (NEDERLANDS OPENLUCHT MUSEUM) – ARNHEM

-A 44-acre park representing a time capsule of Dutch provincial life with all the inherent customs and traditions in a living history setting, complete with a cross-section of real historic buildings and houses literally transported from their original location.
+This 44-acre park acts as a time capsule of Dutch provincial life.
+All the historical customs and traditions have been preserved here.
+The museum features a cross-section of real historic buildings and houses, literally transported from their original location.
 Windmills, fully furnished thatched-roof farmhouses and craft shops complete the melting pot.

 Schelmseweg 89, Arnhem